 It has been carefully developed to meet the needs of our children and our community whilst still covering the knowledge, skills and understanding set out in the national curriculum.
-Teaching and learning in the wider curriculum is often based around a Mantle of the expert approach which encourages our children to develop problem solving skills in a context which gives a purpose to their learning.
+Teaching and learning in the wider curriculum is often based around a 'mantle of the expert' approach which encourages our children to develop problem solving skills in a context which gives a purpose to their learning.

 In English and Maths we closely follow the expectations set out for each year group in the national curriculum.

 The teaching of reading is based on phonics and proven approaches from our reading recovery programme.
 Children are taught phonics on a daily basis using a multi-sensory approach including elements of the 'Flying with phonics scheme'.
-Our reading books in school are from a range of schemes and are banded according to the Reading Recovery Book Bands.
+Our reading books in school are from a range of schemes and are banded according to the reading recovery book bands.